astronomer/docs/astro/test-and-troubleshoot-locally.md

 If your Astro project contains many DAGs or tasks, then you might experience performance issues in your local Airflow environment.

-To improve the performance of your environment, you can adjust CPU and memory resource allocation in your Docker resources configuration.
+To improve the performance of your environment, you can:

+ - Adjust CPU and memory resource allocation in your Docker resources configuration.
 Be aware that increasing Docker resource allocation might decrease the overall performance of your computer.

-You can also modify Airflow-level settings to improve the performance of your projects.
+- Modify Airflow-level environment variables to improve the performance of your local environment, including concurrency and parallelism.
 For more information, see  [Scaling out Airflow](https://www.astronomer.io/guides/airflow-scaling-workers) guide from Astronomer.

-If your DAGs continue to run slowly and you can't scale Docker or Airflow any further, Astronomer recommends pushing your project to an Astro Deployment that's dedicated to testing.
+If your DAGs continue to run slowly and you can't scale Docker or Airflow any further, Astronomer recommends pushing your project to a Deployment on Astro that's dedicated to testing.

 ### Astro project won't load after `astro dev start`